Hobart

 ArtsNational Hobart welcomes you.

 ArtsNational Hobart is a not-for-profit organisation run by a volunteer committee.
-Illustrated, informative, lectures relating to fine, decorative, contemporary, and creative arts are presented throughout the year by six lecturers from the UK, and two lecturers from Australia.
+Illustrated, informative, lectures relating to fine, decorative, contemporary, and creative arts are presented throughout the year by lecturers from the UK, and Australia.
 Each lecture is one hour long followed by light refreshments.
 Special Events relating to the arts are offered to members during the year.
 Our Young Arts Program supports young people in the community through music, dance, and visual arts.
 We keep members updated on all our activities via this webpage, emails, brochures, newsletters and our Facebook and Instagram pages.

 Guests are welcome at all lectures.
-Members receive a one-use-only Guest Gift Card with their membership and thereafter, a non-member fee of $30 per lecture is charged.
+Members receive a one-use-only Guest Gift Card with their membership and thereafter, a non-member fee of $35 per lecture is charged.
 Booking prior to each lecture through the Trybooking link is appreciated.

-We are looking forward to welcoming members and guests in 2025.
+We are looking forward to welcoming members and guests in 2026.

 Lectures: